Fennir/PHP-assignment/README.md

 # PHP-assignment
 This is my assignment on my programming language (PHP).
 This assignment requires me to implement a CRUD method while having MySQL as local database.
+This assignment also requires me to use prepared statement

 How to run it?
 - Make sure you have your environment